PedestrianDynamics/jupedsim/docs/pages/jpsreport/jpsreport_introdcution.md

 - A [Configuration file](jpsreport_inifile): This inifile gives some information related to each measurement method. e. g. the location of measurement areas, the chosen measurement method, etc.
   This file should be in `.xml` format.
-- A [Trajectory file](jpscore_trajectory.html): Pedestrian's 2D position information over time.
+- A [Trajectory file](jpscore_trajectory.html): Pedestrian's 3D position information over time.
   Only `.txt` format is supported.
+The file must contain the data sorted by time/frames.
 - A [Geometry file](jpscore_geometry.html): Geometry for a certain trajectory data.
 This file should be in `.xml` format.